cvanaret/Uno/joss/paper.md

 A MATLAB interface is also under development, further expanding Uno's accessibility.

+We plan to integrate Uno as a continuous relaxation solver within MINLP frameworks (e.g., SCIP [@bolusani2024scip]).
+This setting introduces the additional challenge of reoptimization, in which consecutive solves share structural similarity and must be handled efficiently by recycling internal solver state (e.g., active sets and factorizations) across solves rather than restarting from scratch at each node.

 # Research impact statement

 Uno's \texttt{ipopt} and \texttt{filtersqp} presets currently perform on a par with the state-of-the-art solvers IPOPT (Uno is slightly less robust) and filterSQP (Uno is slightly more robust) in terms of function evaluations on a set of 429 small CUTE instances [@bongartz1995cute].